-The mission of Making a Difference Now, Inc. is to help homeless and abandoned animals, and the volunteers and organizations that serve them; to support other organizations with similar goals; and to advocate for animals everywhere.
+Making A Difference Now (MADN) is a Lexington KY-based 501(c)(3) nonprofit whose mission is to help animals and the people and organizations that serve them; to support other organizations with similar goals; and to advocate for animals everywhere.

-MADN Board Members: Diane Parrish, President/Board Chair Sharon Stewart, Vice President Erin Stevenson, Secretary Judy Sellars, Treasurer Elizabeth Adams Mark Campbell Dave Cooper Ruth Hufnagle Michelle Jude, DVM Nancy Wolsk
+MADN Board Members: Diane Parrish, President/Board Chair Elizabeth Adams Mark Campbell Sharon Stewart, Vice President Dave Cooper Ruth Hufnagle Judy Sellars, Treasurer Michelle Jude, DVM Nancy Wolsk Erin Stevenson, Secretary